prog4biol/pfb2024/unix.md

 ```
 export PATH=".:${PATH}" # add '.', the current dir to the list of paths
                         # the OS looks for programs in
-rehash    # this rebuilds set of paths for the shell
+rehash    # this rebuilds set of paths for the shell (zsh, tcsh, not bash)
 ```

 NOTE: You must use the `$` when you want the shell to interpolate the value of the variable called `PATH`, but you do _not_ use it when setting the value.